MMI in Ghana

 MMI’s work in Ghana stretches back several decades.
 MMI has taken teams to Ghana on an annual basis, many under the leadership of Dr. Bob Schoffstall and his wife Peggy until they retired in 2006.

-MMI Canada began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa” in 2006.
+MMI began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa” in 2006.

 Sight for Africa

 Sight for Africa was set up in 2003 with the sole aim of providing eye care services to the poor and vulnerable and the need to avoid preventable blindness.
-In 2004, MMI Canada began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa”.
+In 2004, MMI began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa”.
 Kofi Ghartey, an optician living in Canada for 30 years, returned to his native Ghana with a vision to serve his people.
 A full eye clinic was developed in Accra, Ghana’s capital, and it is now an MMI Partner Health Center.
-MMI Canada ships needed equipment and supplies to support “Sight for Africa”.
+MMI ships needed equipment and supplies to support “Sight for Africa”.

 In Ghana, the major causes of avoidable blindness are: Cataract, Glaucoma, Trachoma, Childhood blindness and Refractive Errors.